UNESCO Universal Declaration on Cultural Diversity

 The Universal Declaration on Cultural Diversity is a declaration adopted unanimously by the General Conference of the United Nations Educational, Scientific and Cultural Organization (UNESCO) at its thirty-first session on 2 November 2001.
 It calls on nations and institutions to work together for the preservation of culture in all its forms, and for policies that help to share ideas across cultures and inspire new forms of creativity.
 It interprets "culture" in a broad sense and connects the preservation of culture to central issues of human rights.
 It defines a role for UNESCO as a space in which different institutions can develop ideas on cultural diversity, which has been a theme of many of UNESCO's activities in the years since.
-The primary audience of the declaration is UNESCO's member states as well as international and non-governmental bodies, but other organisations and individuals have also been inspired by it.
+The primary audience of the declaration includes UNESCO's member states as well as international and non-governmental bodies, but other organisations and individuals have also been inspired by it.

 Background

 Writing of the declaration began in October 2000, at the request of the UNESCO's Executive Board.
 The General Conference of 2 November 2001 which adopted the declaration was the first ministerial-level UNESCO meeting to take place after the September 11th attacks in the United States.
 In the words of Director-General Kōichirō Matsuura, the declaration allowed states to react against the attacks, and fundamentalism in general, by affirming "that intercultural dialogue is the best guarantee of peace" and rejecting the idea of an inevitable clash of cultures.
 He named it as "one of the founding documents of the new ethics promoted by UNESCO".
 The declaration spells out general principles that member states are expected to implement, working with private and civil organisations.
 It was published with an outline action plan listing various ways to promote cultural diversity.

+The declaration was the first international instrument enshrining the value of cultural diversity and intercultural dialogue.
+As a declaration rather than a convention or a treaty, it is not legally binding on member states and does not require ratification by their own legislatures.
+Instead, it establishes norms and expectations for the 185 signatory member states to follow.